grisuno/strass_strassen/paper/algorithmic_invariance.md

 **Finding:** Discretized checkpoints consistently show κ ≈ 1.00.
 Non-discretized checkpoints show κ >> 1, ranging from 2,240 to 1,000,000.
 This correlation is robust across all batch sizes tested.

-### H.2 Experiment 2: Noise Ablation
+### H.2 Experiment 2: Noise Ablation (Post-Training Perturbation)

-I tested tolerance to weight noise by adding Gaussian perturbations before discretization.
+I tested tolerance to weight noise by adding Gaussian perturbations to already-trained weights before discretization.
 This measures the width of the discrete basin of attraction.

 | Checkpoint | Baseline | σ=0.0001 | σ=0.0005 | σ=0.001 |
 |------------|----------|----------|----------|---------|